song31/comix-server/README.md

 Q) Does the server support password protection?
 A) Yes, using Apache's basic authentication mechanism.
 Refer to http://www.cs.duke.edu/csl/faqs/web/basic-auth to know how to configure it.
-Note that the userid should be AirComix (case sensitve) and .htaccess file should be /var/services/web where handler.php exists.
-If there is no htpasswd in your system, you can create the password file on other Linux/OSX machines and copy it to your system.
+Note that the user name should be AirComix (case sensitve) and .htaccess file should be in /var/services/web where handler.php exists.
+If there is no htpasswd util in your system, you can create the password file on other Linux/OSX machines and copy it to your system.